ASAG-ISCAS/BdryReach/README.md

 ```
 ### 2.2.3 Parameter Configuration for Computing Reach Sets
-**Here, we adopt the same parameter definitions as the MATLAB Reachable Set Computation Toolbox CORA.
-The specific meanings of each parameter can be found in CORA's documentation. please refer to the [manual of CORA](result_picture/Cora2021Manual.pdf).**
+**Here, we adopt the same parameter settings as the Continuous Reachability Analyzer CORA.
+The meanings of each parameter can be found in CORA's documentation. please refer to the [manual of CORA](result_picture/Cora2021Manual.pdf).**
 ```cpp
     NonlinearSys<double> mysys(f, 2, 0, 2);
     ReachOptions<double> options;